storyprotocol/documentation/docs/Concepts/royalty-module/index.md

 * User A has 100% of Royalty Tokens of IP1
 * User B has 20% of Royalty Tokens of IP2
 * User C has 80% of Royalty Tokens of IP2
 * IP2 Royalty Stack is 10% - meaning that all its ancestor IPs via Native/Whitelisted policies require IP2 to pay 10% of its revenue in order to create the derivative.
 In this case, there is only 1 ancestor which is IP1.
-IP1 demands 10% of IP2's revenue in order to create a derivative.
+IP1 demands 10% of IP2's future revenue in order to create a derivative.

 In the image below there is an example of a one million USDC payment made to IP2.
 In the image we can see how much each Royalty Token holder of the entire derivative chain receives when the payment is made.